-As a supervisor she was enthusiastic and generous, [and a supervision was typically followed by a letter with ideas that had occurred to her afterwards].
-She taught extensively abroad as well as in Britain, and her books have been widely translated.
+As a supervisor she was enthusiastic and generous, (and a supervision was typically followed by a letter with ideas that had occurred to her afterwards).
+She taught extensively, both abroad and in Britain, and her books have been widely translated.
 She was an Honorary Member of the Association of Child Psychotherapists and an Honorary Affiliate of the British Psychoanalytical Society.

-After she died on 11 November 1994, some months after her husband, Judith and Theodore Mitrani founded the Frances Tustin Memorial Trust in Los Angeles (now based in Paris), which confers an annual Frances Tustin Memorial Prize and lectureship; their edited book, Frances Tustin Today, was published in the New Library of Psychoanalysis series in 2015.
+After she died on 11th November 1994, some months after her husband, Judith and Theodore Mitrani founded the Frances Tustin Memorial Trust in Los Angeles (now based in Paris), which confers an annual Frances Tustin Memorial Prize and lectureship.
+Their edited book, Frances Tustin Today, was published in the New Library of Psychoanalysis series in 2015.
 Tustin’s archive is held at the Wellcome Trust.

 Maria Rhode, 2017

 1996 Tustin, F. ‘A significant element in the development of autism: A psychoanalytic approach’.
 Journal of Child Psychology & Psychiatry.

 1972 Tustin, F. Autism and Childhood Psychosis.
 Hogarth.